niteshim0/Core-CS-Subjects/Sytem Design/Low Level Design/1_SOLID_Principles.md

 // no any class is forced to implement any method which it doesn't need.
 ```

-In the refactored example, the `Worker` interface has been split into two interfaces: `Workable` and `Eatable`.
-The `Robot` class implements the `Workable` interface, and the `Human` class implements both the `Workable` and `Eatable` interfaces.
-This adheres to the Interface Segregation Principle, as classes are not forced to implement methods they don't need.

 ## Dependency Inversion Principle (DIP)